Reading Schools Fund

 How to apply

-Your lead contact should complete the short SurveyMonkey form to confirm you are currently working on your Reading Schools Accreditation through an approved Action Plan and intend to continue to accreditation.
-You must also agree to administrate and manage any funds as outlined.
+Your funding Key Contact should confirm you are an eligible setting, currently working on your Reading Schools accreditation through an approved Action Plan and intend to continue to accreditation.
+Your Key Contact must agree to administrate and manage any funds, and return your Confirmation of Spend by Tuesday 31 March 2026 if successful.

 Step 2: Reading Leadership Group submission

-We want to hear from your Reading Leadership Group directly, and the format they choose for this is up to you – a drawing, poem, film, audio, animation, PowerPoint or Sway.
-Be as creative as you like but remember that this section of your application should be pupil-led.
-Entries will be judged on content not presentation but do have fun with it!
+We want to hear from your Reading Leadership Group directly, and the format they choose is up to them – be as creative as you like, just remember that this section of your application must be pupil-led.
+Entries will be judged on content not presentation, but do remember to have fun with it!
+We advise that you begin discussing this with your Reading Leadership Group as soon as possible, to ensure there is plenty of time to put together their submission before the deadline on Friday 31 October 2025.

 - Provide the reasons for requesting funding for books and reading materials or furnishing for reading spaces